maraz999/sds210_project_wildfire/README.md

 # MADAGASCAR WILDFIRE INTENSITY ANALYSIS
-Analyzing active fire detections from NASA FIRMS VIIRS satellite to explore where the most intense wildfires occur across the island's 7 ecoregions and using brightness temperature difference and Fire Radiative Power (FRP)
+Analyzing active fire detections from NASA FIRMS VIIRS satellite to explore where the most intense wildfires occur across the island's 7 ecoregions and using brightness temperature difference (ΔT) and Fire Radiative Power (FRP).

 ## Research Question
-Where are the most intense wildfires in Madagascar, and does the brightness temperature difference (ΔT = Ti5 - Ti4) together with FRP intensity reveal spatial distribution in fire behaviour?
+Where are the most intense wildfires in Madagascar, and does the brightness temperature difference together with FRP intensity reveal spatial distribution in fire behaviour?

+## Key Variables
+#Variable | Meaning
+- FRP (MW) | Fire Radiative Power: total energy (power) released by the fire
+- ΔT (K) | Ti4 - Ti5: how much hotter the fire is compared to its sorrounding land surface
+- Ti 4 | VIIRS band I4: fire brightness temperature
+- Ti5 | VIIRS band I5: background land surface temperature

 ## Data Sources
 #Dataset | Source | Path